 Groundbreaking AI and environment technology are set to put the game far past its competitors.
 The subsumption AI is fully systemic, follows 24-hr schedules, has more than 1000 subroutines and seamlessly goes about taking care of secondary objectives.

-As you complete the single player campaign, you enter the persistent Star Citizen universe.
-Depending on how you did in your play through, you may have earned some cash and even citizenship.
-It’s also believed that you will start with enhanced reputation with the UEE military and may have access to military ships.
+As you complete the single-player campaign, you enter the persistent Star Citizen universe.
+Depending on how you did in your playthrough, you may have earned some cash and even citizenship.
+It’s also believed that you will start with an enhanced reputation with the UEE military and may have access to military ships.

 The Cast of Squadron 42